Shigeru Miyamoto: Development philosophy

 For these reasons, he opposes prerendered cutscenes.
 Of Ocarina of Time, he says "we were able to make use of truly cinematic methods with our camera work without relying on [prerendered video]."

 Miyamoto has occasionally been critical of the role-playing game (RPG) genre.
 In a 1992 interview, when asked whether Zelda is an RPG series, he declined but classified it as "a real-time adventure"; he said he was "not interested in [games] decided by stats and numbers [but in preserving] as much of that 'live' feeling as possible", which he said "action games are better suited in conveying".
 In 2003, he described his "fundamental dislike" of the RPG genre: "I think that with an RPG you are completely bound hand and foot, and can't move.
 But gradually you become able to move your hands and legs... you become slightly untied.
 And in the end, you feel powerful.
 So what you get out of an RPG is a feeling of happiness.
 But I don't think they're something that's fundamentally fun to play.
 With a game like that, anyone can become really good at it.
 With Mario though, if you're not good at it, you may never get good."
 While critical of the RPG gameplay system, he has occasionally praised certain aspects of RPGs, such as Yuji Horii's writing in the Dragon Quest series, the "interactive cinematic approach" of the Final Fantasy series, and Shigesato Itoi's dialogue in the Mother series.

+While Miyamoto had been frequently quoted as having said "a delayed game is eventually good, but a rushed game is forever bad", Kate Willaert of A Critical Hit deduced that it was likely taken from a quote by Siobhan Beeman, who worked on the Wing Commander franchise at Origin Systems.
+She first uttered a similar phrase at GDC in 1996, "a game's only late until it ships, but it sucks forever".
+It somehow was misconstrued as a Miyamoto quote, circulating on the internet for many years.